gothinkster/realworld/README.md

 ## Why?

-While most "todo" app demos/tutorials provide an excellent cursory glance at a framework's capabilities, they typically don't convey the knowledge & perspective required for building "real" applications with it.
+While most "todo" app demos/tutorials provide an excellent cursory glance at a framework's capabilities, they typically don't convey the knowledge & perspective required to actually build "real" applications with it.

 ## How does it work?